microsoft/ELL/StyleGuide.md

-# Embedded Machine Learning Library (EMLL) style guide
+# Embedded Learning Library (ELL) style guide
-This is the C++ coding style guide for the EMLL project.
+This is the C++ coding style guide for the ELL project.

 ## File names and extensions
 Header files use the extension ".h".
 Source code files use the extension ".cpp" if they are compiled into a .lib or .exe, and ".tcc" if they contain templated source code.